Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 Best for cashback: Citi Cash Back Card

 Citibank’s Cash Back Card can easily claim to be one of the most chosen cashback credit cards in Singapore.
-It’s designed to reward you with a relatively high 8% cashback on dining, groceries and petrol, making it a cut above the rest for everyday spending.
-But it is not without its limitations; you’ll have to hit at least $888 in monthly spending to qualify for the cashback, and each category is limited to a $25 cap.
+It’s designed to reward you with a relatively high 8% cashback groceries and petrol and 6% cashback on dining making it a cut above the rest for everyday spending.
+But it is not without its limitations; you’ll have to hit at least S$800 in monthly spending to qualify for the cashback, and the total cashback is limited to a S$80 cap.

 Foodies will especially enjoy the Cash Back Card, with its spread of Citi World Privileges that contain deals and discounts on hundreds of dining destinations — including international ones!
 We’d be remiss not to mention that promo codes for food delivery apps like Deliveroo and foodpanda are abound when you hold a Citibank credit card as such.

 Car owners enjoy 20.88% fuel savings at Esso and Shell.
-If you are travelling overseas, you’ll get up to $1,000,000 coverage when you charge your travel tickets to the card.
+If you are travelling overseas, you’ll get up to S$1,000,000 coverage when you charge your travel tickets to the card.

 With the Citi Cash Back credit card, you’ll earn bountiful rewards for every purchase you make.